nidhi31jain/teachme/touchpoint.md

 @Retention - When that annotation is used
 @Target - Where can the annotaion be applied

-# Comparator vs Comparable
-- Comparable , Compares this with other object - Natural order sorting
-- Comparator , Compares two objects - Custom sorting - Sorting a Library
-- ClasscastException when the Comparator , or comparable is not implemented
-## Hashcode
-- By definition, if two objects are equal, their hash code must also be equal.
-If you override the equals() method, you change the way two objects are equated and Object's implementation of hashCode() is no longer valid
-Therefore, if you override the equals() method, you must also override the hashCode() method as well.

-When inserting data to HashTable , the Hashcode method is used to generate the key.
-If the same key is present, then the equal method is checked.So , if two objects are equal , then the hashcode should be definitely same

 # Character class
 - isDigit
 - isLetter